stacks-network/stacks-core/blockstack_registrar/README.md

 ## Registration

-To register a blockchain ID:
+To register a Blockstack ID:

 1. choose an available username
 2. construct a valid JSON object that adheres to the [profile schema specifications](https://github.com/blockstack/blockstack/wiki/Blockchain-ID-Schema-v2)
-3. register the username and profile as an entry in the key-value store
+3. register the username and profile

 ## HD Wallet